 The biggest thing to plan first is the size and atmosphere of the party you want.
 You need to know if you want a cozy, warm intimate environment or a large, elegant black-tie affair.
 Maybe you’re looking to plan an event that’s like nothing any of your guests have been to before.
 You have to decide this before you can plan the main part—the venue.

 Where To Host Your Holiday Party In Sarasota This Season

 If you looking to throw a gathering for quite a few more people, Sarasota has some great options for large groups as well.
-Venezia or the Hyatt Regency Sarasota both have high occupancy event spaces.
+Venezia and the Hyatt Regency Sarasota both have high-occupancy event spaces.
 You could also go the more unique route that most people wouldn’t think of.
-The Sarasota Opera House, Ringling Museum of Art, or the Sarasota Classic Car Museum could be an amazing venue for your holiday party.
+The Sarasota Opera House, Ringling Museum of Art, or the Sarasota Classic Car Museum could be amazing venues for your holiday party.

 Maybe you want less elegance and more fun.
 Then, look into booking one of the boats from LeBarge Tropical Cruises.
 They keep it casual and fun for a maximum guest list of 120.
 You can also plan a group event at Livingston's Amusement Center.
 They have an event planner you can work with, and your guests are guaranteed never to be bored.